tomcam/least-github-pages/docs/why-use-github-pages.md

 you to more comprehensive sources when you're ready to up your game.

 ## There are several themes available
-Your website can use [these free themes](https://pages.github.com/themes/) from GitHub.
+Your GitHub Pages website can use [these free themes](https://pages.github.com/themes/) from GitHub.

 ## Designed to make even big sites manageable
 This guide will show you how to create structured informational websites of any size.
 "Informational" is an informal